 Crude oil trains traveling south of Albany pass through Hudson Valley communities including Ravena, Catskill, Lake Katrine, Kingston, Newburgh, Cornwall-on-Hudson, West Point, Stony Point, Haverstraw, Congers, Valley Cottage, West Nyack, Orangeburg and Tappan.

 The trains pass close to critical infrastructure, community resources, homes and businesses, and schools—each of which is a state-designated “significant habitat” The trains also pass by drinking water intakes on the Hudson River at Poughkeepsie, Highland and Hyde Park, and by Lake Deforest, a critical source of drinking water for Rockland County and some Northern New Jersey communities.

 A permit application has been filed by Pilgrim Pipeline Holdings, LLC to the NYS Thruway Authority for two parallel pipelines each up to 20 inches in diameter that would run from Albany, NY to Linden, NJ.
 One pipeline would transport crude oil south while the other pipeline would carry refined products north.
-In total, the pipeline would cover some 170 miles, crossing Albany, Greene, Ulster, Orange, and Rockland counties.
+In total, the pipeline would cover some 170 miles, crossing Albany, Rensselaer, Greene, Ulster, Orange, and Rockland counties.

 Crude oil comes in many different forms, based on its properties before it is extracted, and the methods used to extract it.
 The main types of crude oil being shipped through the Hudson Valley, or proposed for eventual shipment, include: